-- 153. The scenario approach uses simulation techniques to calculate changes in the value of an options portfolio for changes in the level and volatility of its associated underlyings.
-Under this approach, the general market risk charge is determined by the scenario grid (i.e. the specified combination of underlying and volatility changes) that produces the largest loss. - 154.
+- 145. The scenario approach uses simulation techniques to calculate changes in the value of an options portfolio for changes in the level and volatility of its associated underlyings.
+Under this approach, the general market risk charge is determined by the scenario grid (i.e. the specified combination of underlying and volatility changes) that produces the largest loss. - 146.
 The computation of the capital charge for options will be calculated as per Sections IX to XII (Forms 17, 18A, 18B and 18C) of the Guidance Notes for the Completion of Market Risk Reporting Forms.

-13. REPORTING
+14. REPORTING

-- 157. Under the Bahamas Capital Regulation, 2020, all SFIs must provide the Central Bank with their capital adequacy calculation in the manner prescribed by the Central Bank on a quarterly basis.
-However, the Central Bank may request more frequent information, particularly where a programme of remedial action is in place (e.g., in the case of breaches of the trigger capital ratio). - 158.
-The Central Bank may require a SFI to reduce the level of credit risk, operational risk, market risk or increase capital if deemed not commensurate with the SFI's risk profile. - 159.
-SFIs are required to maintain adequate capital on a continuing basis, not just on reporting dates. - 160.
-Under the Bahamas Capital Regulations, 2020 the Central Bank may exempt any SFI, group of SFIs or class of SFI from the provisions of the Regulations, subject to such terms and conditions as the Bank may impose.
+- 147. Under the Capital Regulations, all SFIs must provide the Central Bank with their capital adequacy calculation in the manner prescribed by the Central Bank on a quarterly basis6.
+However, the Central Bank may request more frequent information, particularly where a programme of remedial action is in place (e.g., in the case of breaches of the trigger capital ratio). - 148.
+The Central Bank may require a SFI to reduce the level of credit risk, operational risk, market risk or increase capital if deemed not commensurate with the SFI's risk profile. - 149.
+SFIs are required to maintain adequate capital on a continuing basis, not just on reporting dates. - 150.
+Under the Capital Regulations, the Central Bank may exempt any SFI, group of SFIs or class of SFI from the provisions of the Regulations, subject to such terms and conditions as the Bank may impose.

-&lt;sup>6 Commercial banks are required to report on a monthly basis.
+6 Commercial banks are required to report on a monthly basis.